telerik/blazor-docs/components/fileselect/initial-files.md

 ## Persist Selected Files

-The Initial Files feature of the FileSelect allows you to save the selected files and display them again when the page is reloaded.
-You can store the [`FileSelectFileInfo`]({%slug fileselect-events%}#fileselectfileinfo) records received during the [`OnSelect`]({%slug fileselect-events%}#onselect) event and load them in FileSelect when the page is loaded.
+The Initial Files feature of the FileSelect allows you to save a list of files that the user has selected.
+Then, you can display them again when the page is reloaded.
+To achieve this:
+1. Store the [`FileSelectFileInfo`]({%slug fileselect-events%}#fileselectfileinfo) records received during the [`OnSelect`]({%slug fileselect-events%}#onselect) event.
+1. Load the [`FileSelectFileInfo`]({%slug fileselect-events%}#fileselectfileinfo) records in the FileSelect when the page is loaded.

 >caption How to load files and display them initially in the FileSelect